ToniCzyrnik/ToniCzyrnik.github.io/content/blog/How to use a Raspberry as Time Capsule (MacOS)/index.md

 	PARTUUID="your_partuuid" /your_mountpoint     hfsplus force,rw,user,auto        0       0

-Now, our drive will be mounted after every boot of the pi! 🤯
+Now, your drive will be mounted after every boot of the Pi! 🤯

 ## Preparing everything for Time Machine